Having Conversations about Vaccines: Part 1 – The Science of Behavior Change

 By tailoring messages and interventions to each individual’s stage, as well as to the individual’s understanding, feelings, and concerns, you can improve vaccine uptake and support staff and residents throughout their vaccination journey.
 Remember that each conversation is an opportunity to build trust and empower individuals to make informed health decisions.

 Stay tuned for part two of the four-part series on having conversations about vaccines.
-Next week, we explore How to Engage in Vaccine Conversations.
+Next, we explore How to Engage in Vaccine Conversations.

 Visit the #GetVaccinated website for the latest resources and news on vaccines.